Connect with a certified trainer for free

 • Rest the elbow

-• Ice the affected area intermittently throughout the day
+• Ice the area several times a day

 Non-operative treatment